NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - name: Auditing algorithms
     icon: fas fa-search
-    content: Our audit commissions conduct case-based ethical reviews of algorithmic methods in a holistic and context-sensitive way that is mindful of societal impact.
+    content: Our audit commissions conduct case-based ethical reviews of algorithmic methods, in a holistic and context-sensitive way that is mindful of societal impact.
   - name: Independent
     icon: fas fa-star-of-life